arendsee/language-of-dice/README.md

 their own builtin syntax, which follows DnD conventions, e.g.

 ```
-4d6  // yields the sum of 4 rolled 6-sided dice
+4d6 // yields the 4 outcomes of 4 rolled 6-sided dice
 ```

 The rolls are internally a vector.
 So you can say

 ```
+sum(4d6) // yields the sum of the 4 dice
 min(4d6) // yield the lowest of 4, 6-sided dice
 ```

 ### Random and non-random variables